12traits/ingestion-api-specs/source/index.html.md

 # Push Purchases

-Push information related to the real-money purchases made by each user.
+Push information related to the real-money purchases made by each player.

 > Request